-I supervise my dogs during meal times so that there is no stealing.
-They each get several interactive food toys to work on, and I make sure they give each other space while working on the toys.
+I supervise my dogs during meal times, so that there is no stealing.
+They each get several interactive food toys to work on, and I make sure they give each other space, while working on their toys.

-Often, Husky Shania will work diligently on her toys while Sephy will just lie around sunning himself.
-He will wait until Shania is done with her toy, and then pick through what she has left behind.
+Often, Husky Shania will work diligently on her items, while Sephy will just lie around sunning himself.
+He will wait until she is done with her toy, and then pick through what she has left behind.

 He is such a moocher!